Collioure, Languedoc-Roussillon: tourism & sightseeing

 To visit near Collioure

-A popular local site is the 13th century Madeloc Tower that stands high (650 metres) on the hill directly behind Collioure, and has lovely views down across the town and coastline.
+A popular local site is the 13th century Madeloc Tower that stands at an altitude of 650 metres on the hill directly behind Collioure, and has lovely views down across the town and coastline.
 There are several other forts along the headlands around the town that are also of interest, such as Fort Saint Elme to the south and the Massane Tower and Fort Carré towards the north.

 The oldest windmill in the region, built in the 14th century and recently fully restored, is the Moulin de la Cortina a little to the south of Collioure.
 This has been transformed into a mill for making oil.

-The Ermitage de Notre Dame de Consolation is a pleasant 4km walk from Collioure.
+The Ermitage de Notre Dame de Consolation is a pleasant four kilometres walk from Collioure.
 The chapel dates from the 15th century.

 The French version of this page is at Collioure (Francais)